Battery Maintenance

 You can charge bike batteries with Battery Tenders or most automotive chargers.
 Provided that you use a 12v charger on a 12v battery and the proper amp setting.
 Some older bikes are 6v systems.
 You can get trickle chargers that have multiple volt/amp settings for charging 6v or 12v batteries.
 You do not need something just for motorcycles.

-For proper battery maintenance, you can buy a Battery Tender or Battery Tender Jr. at
+For proper battery maintenance, you can buy a Battery Tender or a similar trickle charger on Amazon.

 Use the Ask a Question form below to send us your motorcycle, ATC, ATV, moped, scooter or dirtbike repair and maintenance questions.